dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ```

 Model 3 of the sampler: randomize a period of 50 to 250 seconds in which to take a single sample per process.
 This will minimize the probability of sample collisions that were slowing down the runtime of the tests.
 The modified code is below:
+This still had poor performance.

 ```
 import random